-Griffin is a well known names in the accessory market market having been operating since 1992 but hitting it big with as one of the first accessory makers for the iPod in 2003.
-They now employ over 350 people and make accessories including cases for most popular smartphone devices as well as a range of other devices from remote control helicopters to a IoT connected coffee machine.
+Griffin is a well-known names in the accessory market having been operating since 1992 but hitting it big with as one of the first accessory makers for the iPod in 2003.
+They now employ over 350 people and make accessories including cases for most popular smartphone devices as well as a range of other devices from remote control helicopters to an IoT connected coffee machine.

 - Drop Protection to 4ft or 1.2 metres